Volunteer

 What training is required?

-Important training materials will be available to you prior to camp.
-Once you arrive at camp, you’ll meet with the Director and the Summer Staff who will go through hands-on training for your specific role.
+Important training materials will be available to you electronically prior to camp.
+You will receive an email about our Red Shirt Resource page early next year.
+Once you arrive at camp, you’ll meet with the director and/or summer staff who will go through hands-on training for your specific role.

 My youth group is attending camp.
 Can I serve at the same camp?

 Of course!
 As a volunteer, you can travel to and from camp with your youth group.
-If you are serving as a Site Coach or a Program Team Member, we ask you have a separate vehicle to use during the week.
+If you are serving as a site coach or a program team member, a vehicle is required for this role that will not be used to transport crews to and from their work site.

 I’m registered as a participant.
 Can I serve on staff?